-- A. Section 10 of Article VII of the Illinois Constitution of 1970 and the Illinois Intergovernmental Cooperation Act, 5 ILCS 220/1 et seq. enable the Parties to enter into agreements among themselves and provide authority for intergovernmental cooperation. - B. The Parties are committed to the principles of intergovernmental cooperation. - C. In August 2009, the University submitted a proposal ("Proposal") to the U.S. Department of Commerce ("Commerce") seeking financial assistance for the Urbana-Champaign Big Broadband project on behalf of the Cities and the University. - D. In September 2009, the Parties entered into an "Intergovernmental Agreement Providing for the Creation of the Urbana-Champaign Big Broadband Consortium" ("Agreement" or "IGA").
-The Consortium may be referred to throughout as "UC2B". - E. The Parties desire that the Consortium be operated and managed with clear lines of authority for implementing policies to achieve itsmission and goals as set forth in this Agreement and as articulated from time to time by the Parties. - F. In February 2010, Commerce awarded the University a grant of up to \$22,534,776 for Project construction conditioned on a local cost share of \$6,722,149 ("Federal Construction Grant"). - G. In November 2010, the Illinois Department of Commerce and Economic Opportunity awarded the University a \$3.5 million grant for construction of the Project ("State Construction Grant"). - H. In accordance with Section 6 of the First Amended and Restated IGA, the University has served as the Consortium's Lead Agency for purposes of applying for, receiving, and administering the Federal and State Grants. - In August 2011, the University entered into subawards with Champaign and Urbana as subrecipients that govern the award of a portion of the Federal Construction Grant. - J. In September 2011, the Parties entered into a non-binding Letter of Understanding acknowledging their changing roles and responsibilities as the Project evolves, specifically as to operation of the constructed Project, with the intent to amend the IGA.
+- A. Section 10 of Article VII of the Illinois Constitution of 1970 and the Illinois Intergovernmental Cooperation Act, 5 ILCS 220/1 et seq. enable the parties to enter into agreements among themselves and provide authority for intergovernmental cooperation. - B. The parties are committed to the principles of intergovernmental cooperation. - C. In August 2009, the University submitted a proposal ("Proposal") to the U.S. Department of Commerce ("Commerce") seeking financial assistance for the Urbana-Champaign Big Broadband project ("Project") on behalf of the Citiescities and the University. - D. In September 2009, the parties entered into an "Intergovernmental Agreement Providing for the Creation of the Urbana-Champaign Big Broadband System Consortium" ("Agreement" or "IGA").
+The Consortium may be referred to throughout as "UC2B". - E. The parties desire that the Consortium system be operated and managed with and that there be clear lines of authority for implementing policies to achieve its the mission and goals of a consortium as set forth in this Agreement and as articulated from time to time by the parties. - F. In February 2010, Commerce awarded the University a grant of up to \$22,534,776 for Project construction, conditioned on a local cost share of \$6,722,149\$6,852,149 ("Federal Construction Grant"). - G. In November 2010, the Illinois Department of Commerce and Economic Opportunity awarded the University a \$3.5 million grant for construction of the Project ("State Construction Grant"). - H. In accordance with Section 6 of the First Amended and Restated this IGA, the University has served as the Consortium's Lead Agency for purposes of applying for, receiving, and administering the Federal and State Grants. - I. In August 2011, the University entered into subawards with Champaign and Urbana as subrecipients that govern the award of a portion of the Federal Construction Grant. - J. In September 2011, the parties entered into a non-binding Letter of Understanding acknowledging their changing roles and responsibilities as the Project evolves,

-- K. Effective June 5, 2012, the Parties amended and restated the IGA to incorporate the Letter of Understanding and to make other related changes. - L. The Parties now desire to enter into this Second Amended IGA to transition operations of the System to a not-for-profit corporation.
+- specifically as to operation of the constructed Project, with the intent to amend the this IGA. - K. Effective June 5, 2012, the The parties amended now desire to amend and restated the IGA to incorporate the Letter of Understanding and to make other related changes. - L. The parties now desire to enter into this Second Amended IGA to transition operations of the System to a not-for-profit corporation.